 “The biggest challenge was the schedule.
-We went from installing sensors on one pile every other week, to doing two or three in a week.
-It required a large push from us to mobilise production and set up the 60-plus sensors for each pile, but we were able to deliver and give the team the data they needed to proceed.”
+We went from installing sensors on one pile every other week to doing two or three in a week.
+It required a large push from us to mobilize production and set up the 60-plus sensors for each pile, but we were able to deliver and give the team the data they needed to proceed.”

 Over the next couple of years, Keller will work in phases to install more than 2,000 auger cast piles, with diameters of 30 and 36 inches, up to depths of 134ft.

 “We’re one of the few companies capable of installing piles to such depths with full-length reinforcing,” adds Andres.
 “Traditionally, the FDOT has specified fixed-lead rigs on site because of a belief that you always need pull-down force to drill to the specified depths.
 The fixed-lead rigs have drilling depth limitations that prevented their use on parts of this project.
 We were able to prove that our design-build equipment (leads, augers, drill bits, power units, etc) were specifically designed for such purpose and had been successful in thousands of projects.”